2022 World Cup Qualifiers: Igor Stimac names 26-man squad for Afghanistan and Oman ties | Goal.com

 India coach Igor Stimac has summoned for a 26-member squad for the 2022 FIFA World Cup and 2023 AFC (Asian Football Confederation) Asian Cup joint qualifiers second round encounters against Afghanistan and Oman.

 The Blue Tigers are set to take on Afghanistan on Thursday, November 14, before traveling to Oman to face the Gulf nation on Thursday, November 19.
-India's match against Afghanistan will be the first leg tie while their last match against Oman was a 2-1 defeat.
+India's match against Afghanistan will be the first leg tie while their last match against Oman ended in a 2-1 defeat.

 So far, Stimac's men occupy the third spot in Group E after managing two points in three games that includes a goalless draw against 2022 World Cup hosts Qatar who form the same group.